Our NJ Donor Egg Program

 About Fresh Donor Eggs

 South Jersey Fertility Center recruits potential egg donors from all over the tri-state area.
-Our website allows you to view brief description of prospective donors, however complete profiles and photos are available to be reviewed in our office.
-The average number of eggs obtained per cycle is 15, but the number can vary between 3-30 Many times, the egg donor produces enough eggs that some of the resulting embryos can be frozen for the patient’s use for further pregnancies.
+Our website allows you to view brief description of prospective donors and our egg donor coordinator, however complete profiles and photos are available to be reviewed in our office.
+The recipient will receive up to 10 fresh eggs per cycle.
+Many times, the egg donor produces enough eggs that some of the resulting embryos can be frozen for the patient’s use for further pregnancies.
 The cost of a donor egg cycle is sometimes covered by the patient’s health insurance, and our billing specialists can help give the patient the expected cost after meeting with our medical team.

 About Frozen Donor Eggs

-South Jersey Fertility Center is proud to have a partnership with My Egg Bank North America.
+South Jersey Fertility Center is proud to have our own frozen egg bank as well as a partnership with My Egg Bank North America.
 This process differs from fresh eggs in the following ways:

 • The eggs have already been frozen and banked.

 • There is a shorter wait time to begin a treatment cycle – no coordination of the donor’s schedule.